kokkos/kokkos-core-wiki/source/ProgrammingGuide/Introduction.md

 In reviewing potential options for the computing nodes of the future the reader might fall upon three broad categories of computing devices:

-* the multi-core processor with powerful serial performance, optimized to reduce operation latency,
+* the multicore processor with powerful serial performance, optimized to reduce operation latency,

-* many-core processors with low to medium powered compute cores that are designed to extend the multi-core concept toward throughput based computation,
+* many-core processors with low to medium powered compute cores that are designed to extend the multicore concept toward throughput based computation,

 * and finally, the general-purpose graphics processor unit (GP-GPU, or often, GPU) which is a much more numerous collection of low powered cores designed to tolerate long latencies but provide performance through a much higher degree of parallelism and computational throughput.